maoratar1/SLAM/README.md

 2. Rotating - rotating the whole system.
 3. Translation - moving the system to other location.

-In the Kitty benchmark the scale is defined by the distance between the cameras, so we need to determine the rotation and translation that we will do by setting the first camera location
+In the Kitty benchmark the scale is defined by the stereo camera baseline, so we need to determine the rotation and translation.
+We will do this by setting the first camera location.

-### Practical
+---
 For implementing the Bundle adjustment algorithm we will use as **Factor graph**
-#### Factor graph
+### Factor graph
 A factor graph is a graph where each vertex represents some object that we want to find its values and each edge represents a constraint between two objects.
-At the Bundle Adjustment problem:
+At the Bundle Adjustment problem we have:
 - Vertices are Cameras or landmarks.
 - Edges are the projection of a landmark to a camera.
 As mentioned above Edge's constraint is the measure of the landmark on the camera.